The Tubes: Now, What Do You Want From Live, Remote Control

 The fourth album for A&M, Remote Control (1979) was a concept album produced by Todd Rundgren, about a television-addicted idiot-savant, inspired by the Jerzy Kosinski novel Being There (which was later made into a movie starring Peter Sellers).
 The cover of Remote Control (1979) shows a baby (Rikki Farr's son) in a specially made "Vidi-Trainer" (a car seat/TV with a baby bottle nipple) created by Michael Cotten and Dave Mellot.
 Much of the new music was rewritten by Rundgren and the band in studio, including "Turn Me On" (formerly "Get Over It"); "The Terrorists of Rock" number was cannibalized to become "Telecide."

-Waybill and Re Styles shared vocals on "Prime Time," although Rundgren had tried to record a version with just Styles.
+Waybill and Styles shared vocals on "Prime Time," although Rundgren had tried to record a version with just Styles.
 When Waybill found out, he demanded to sing as well.
 The band performed the song on Top of the Pops and on tour in Europe before cutting it from the set, due to tensions between Waybill and Styles.

 Synth player and visual stylist Michael Cotten designed an innovative multimedia stage show for the "Remote Control" tour, which employed multiple TV monitors and a 35 mm film projector, which according to Cotten, cost US$12,000 (equivalent to around $50,000 in 2022).
 They tested it (with no dress rehearsal) at UCLA's Royce Hall, but there were multiple technical problems, including the poor visibility of the small TV screens, and synchronization problems with the film projections.
 The show was scrapped after Steen, Waybill and the group's management reportedly complained about the cost, and the show overtaking the music.
-This led to a stripped-down tour in the U.S, Japan and Europe with Squeeze as the support act.
+This led to a stripped-down tour in the U.S., Japan, and Europe with Squeeze as the support act.
 The band also played two shows at the Greek Theatre in Los Angeles, with Yellow Magic Orchestra as support; that show was released on home video in 1982.
 The band held an auction of Tubes stage props and costumes in 1980 at the Boarding House before the band attempted to play as a straight rock act for several sold-out shows at The Roxy in Los Angeles.